validator-labs/validator-plugin-vsphere/README.md

-# valid8or-plugin-vsphere
+# validator-plugin-vsphere
-The vSphere [valid8or](https://github.com/spectrocloud-labs/valid8or) plugin ensures that your vSphere environment matches a user-configurable expected state.
+The vSphere [validator](https://github.com/spectrocloud-labs/validator) plugin ensures that your vSphere environment matches a user-configurable expected state.

 ## Description
-The vSphere valid8or plugin reconciles `VsphereValidator` custom resources to perform the following validations against your vSphere environment:
+The vSphere validator plugin reconciles `VsphereValidator` custom resources to perform the following validations against your vSphere environment:

 1. Compare the privileges associated with a user against an expected privileges set
 2. Compare the privileges associated with a user against an expected privileges set on a particular entity(cluster, resourcepool, folder, vapp, host)